-I have been fishing for over 40 years and fly-fishing for about 30.
+I have been fishing for over 40 years and fly-fishing for over 30.

 My first fly-fishing competition took place in 1988 and soon after that I qualified to compete at the 1992 World Fly Fishing Championship in Italy.